ygspasov/expenses/README.md

-## A React and Redux application that allows you to add expenses, get a total, edit or delete particular expense or sort them by date, value or text.
+## A React and Redux application that allows you to add expenses, get a total, edit or delete a particular expense or sort all expenses by date, value or text.

 ![alt text](screenshots/expenses.jpg "Expenses app")